9th-circle/Anathema.Vectors/README.md

 - Interactions between the various entities are extensive (you can usually mix and match types), but not exhaustive (there will still be times where you have to do intermediate steps to get it done).
 - Performance is pretty lousy, both from the extensive use of object oriented language features, and the lack of SIMD vector CPU extension usage.
+- Goal is for the codebase to only use .NET FX 2.0 features, so it can be compiled against any runtime from that one onwards.

 ## Notation